-Russia HR at a Glance
+Russian Human Resources at a Glance

 The labor relationship between employees and employers of all types (including legal entities, individual entrepreneurs and natural persons) is governed by Russia’s Constitution, the Labor Code, federal laws and other statutory acts outlining norms of labor law.
 The parties to a labor relationship cannot contract out of requirements imposed by Russian labor law.

 Russian labor law is considered to be bureaucratic and some aspects may not meet the demands of business.
 For example, it is largely pro-employee and sets complicated procedures for employer-initiated dismissals.

 Specific employment rights and obligations are set by regional agreements, industry agreements and collective bargaining agreements signed at the company level.

 The Labor Code takes precedence over federal laws and other acts.

 Employment Contracts in Russia